 Some of you are just ramping up to meet the April 15 tax deadline.
-Wherever you are in the process, check out yesterday’s post with tips for your 2012 and 2013 filings.
-Then read these four additional small-business tax tips from Lead Tax Analyst at The Tax Institute at H&R Block, Lindsey Buchholz, to keep in mind for next year’s return.
+Wherever you are in the process, check out these tips for your upcoming filings.
+Then read these four additional small-business tax tips from Lindsey Buchholz, lead tax analyst at the Tax Institute at H&R Block, to keep in mind for next year’s return.

 “Originally, that was set to drop down pretty substantially from $500,000 to $139,000, and they extended that $500,000 deduction limit through 2013,” Buchholz says.
 “So business owners who have capital expenditures they need to make coming up should try to accelerate those into 2013 instead of waiting.
 Buying that stuff is expensive, and sometimes people don’t have the money, but it can be very advantageous from a tax perspective to get it done in 2013.”

 In addition, the 50 percent bonus-depreciation deduction (for new equipment) was extended.
 But in 2014, those benefits could come to an end.
 “You can actually combine those two deductions together for a lot of property,” Buchholz says.
 “So it could be a really great year and lower your tax liability if you can make those things happen.”